 In this market, ESSA believes that its competitive position is strong because its product candidate, if successful, involves a mechanistically unique, differentiated approach to prostate cancer involving the therapeutic modality that has been shown to make the biggest difference to the survival of recurrent prostate cancer patients: blocking AR activation.
-Since EPI compounds have been shown to directly block the AR-NTD, they have the potential to bypass the AR-dependent resistance pathways (discussed above) that may develop as a result of treatment with current hormone-related therapies that target the AR LBD.
-If successful, ESSA believes this could represent a significant step forward in the treatment of prostate cancer or any other indication.
+Since anitens have been shown to directly bind to AR-NTD and prevent AR-mediated transcription, they have the potential to bypass the AR-dependent resistance pathways (discussed above) that may develop as a result of treatment with current hormone-related therapies that target the AR LBD.
+If successful, ESSA believes this could represent a significant step forward in the treatment of prostate cancer.
+To ESSA's knowledge, no other antagonist to the AR-NTD is currently undergoing clinical trials for prostate cancer or any other indication.
 Other approaches to interfering with AR signaling include strategies to degrade the AR such as that being pursued by Arvinas, Inc.